 Download the ATDH Quick Facts (PDF) to learn more about the test.

-The Admission Test for Dental Hygiene is currently under development and subject matter experts are needed to write test questions.
+Subject matter experts are needed to write test questions.
 Consider volunteering to serve on a test construction committee.

 On Demand Webinar Available